 A downturn in local economic conditions could negatively impact the Bank's business.
 The Bank primarily serves individuals and small businesses located in eastern Massachusetts and adjoining areas.
-The Bank also lends to commercial real estate borrowers and services deposit customers in the greater Washington, D.C. metropolitan area.
-At December 31, 2019, the substantial majority of the Bank's loans and deposits came from the eastern Massachusetts area.
+The Bank also lends to commercial real estate borrowers and services deposit customers in the greater WMA.
+At December 31, 2020, the substantial majority of the Bank's loans and deposits came from the eastern Massachusetts area.
 Local events and the economic conditions in the area could have a material adverse impact on the ability of the Bank to attract deposits, the ability of the Bank's borrowers to repay their loans and on the value of the collateral securing these loans.

-Because of the concentration of the Bank's loans in real estate, the Bank stands to be more severely impacted by adverse trends affecting real estate than if its loan portfolio had a larger component of non-real estate related commercial loans.
-At December 31, 2019, approximately all of the Bank's loan portfolio outstanding consisted of real estate related loans, including mortgage loans on developed commercial properties (59%), residential mortgages (32%) and construction loans (8%).
-At December 31, 2019, approximately 12% of the portfolio was secured by commercial real estate located in the greater Washington D.C. metropolitan area.
+At December 31, 2020, approximately all of the Bank's loan portfolio outstanding consisted of real estate related loans, including mortgage loans on commercial real estate (68%), owner-occupied residential real estate (26%) and construction loans (6%).
+At December 31, 2020, approximately 15% of the portfolio was secured by commercial real estate located in the greater WMA.

 The Bank's commercial loans, with limited exceptions, are secured primarily by real estate (usually income producing residential and commercial properties).
 All of the Bank's residential mortgages and home equity lines of credit are secured by residential property in eastern Massachusetts.
-Consequently, the Bank's ability to continue to originate real estate loans may be impaired by adverse changes in local and regional real estate markets, including as a result of, among other things, natural disaster.
+Consequently, the Bank's ability to continue to originate real estate loans may be impaired by adverse changes in local and regional real estate markets, including as a result of, among other things, natural disasters.
 Further, the value realized on the sales of foreclosed assets may be diminished by the volume of foreclosed assets being liquidated by other financial institutions.
 Although the Bank maintains a program to ensure its borrowers maintain appropriate hazard and flood insurance, as well as a mortgage impairment policy with a special rider for earthquake coverage, such coverage may be insufficient and the Bank may suffer losses in the event of a natural disaster.

 Reliance on the Federal Home Loan Bank system may adversely affect our liquidity and/or capital position.
 The Bank is a member of the FHLB and the amount of its equity investment in the FHLB is based upon the amount of borrowed funds.
 FHLB decisions therefore directly impact the Bank's liquidity.
 Significant disruptions in the Federal Home Loan Bank's lending operations or significant disruptions in the Federal Home Loan Bank's access to capital markets could have a negative effect on the Bank's operations.
 Although the Bank maintains a borrowing relationship with the Federal Reserve Bank of Boston Discount Window, there is no guarantee that the Bank could obtain sufficient funding from the FRBB in the event that FHLB funding was not available.
 Impairment of the FHLB's assets could also negatively affect the value of the Bank's equity investment in the FHLB stock and the receipt of dividends on this investment.
+Furthermore, the FHLB could suspend the Bank's ability to redeem the portion of its equity investment in FHLB in excess of that required to support its borrowing position.
 Dividends on this investment are declared at the discretion of the FHLB board.
-At December 31, 2019, the Bank held \$24.9 million in FHLB stock, borrowed funds were \$505.2 million, and the Bank had \$711.5 million in unused available capacity (net of accrued interest on outstanding advances).
+At December 31, 2020, the Bank held \$19.3 million in FHLB stock, borrowed funds were \$408.0 million, and the Bank had \$887.7 million in unused available capacity (net of accrued interest on outstanding advances).